Constraining the primordial curvature perturbation using dark matter substructure

 The result of $\sigma(M)$ is given in Fig.\,\ref{fig:1}.
 It is seen that the bump with $A\gtrsim 10^{-6}$ significantly affects the variance.\footnote{A similar variance is obtained due to the formation of the PBHs~\cite{Kadota:2020ahr}.} $\sigma$ is enhanced below a mass scale, which is, for instance, $(4\pi/3)(c/k_b)^3 \rho_m\sim 10^{7}\,M_\odot$ for $k_b=10^2\,{\rm Mpc}^{-1}h$.
 The scale gets smaller as $k_b$ becomes larger.
 The variance becomes almost constant for $A\gtrsim 10^{-6}$.
 This is because the bump contributes dominantly in the integral below the scale $k_b$.

-{\it The host halo and subhalo evolution:} The enhancement on the variance of the power spectrum due to the bump can affects the merger history of both the host and subhalos.
+{\it The host halo and subhalo evolution:} The enhancement on the variance of the power spectrum due to the bump can affect the merger history of both the host and subhalos.
 To see this we evaluate the halo evolution history based on the extended Press-Schechter (EPS) formalism~\cite{Lacey:1993iv,Yang_2011}.
-See Appendix~\ref{app:EPS} and \ref{app:subhalo} for details.
+See Appendixes~\ref{app:EPS} and \ref{app:subhalo} for details.

 The host halo mass evolution $M_{\rm host}(z)$ is shown in Fig.\,\ref{fig:1}, where the average of 200 host halo realizations is given.
 We have checked that the result without the bump agrees with the fitting formula given in Ref.\,\cite{Correa:2014xma} in the low $z$ region, which is calibrated against the simulations in $z\lesssim10$.
 It is seen that at the low $z$ region the host halo evolution coincides with the one without the bump.
 However, the difference becomes significant in high $z$ region, especially for a large $A$; we find a plateau for large values of $A$, such as $A\gtrsim 10^{-6}$.
-In the conventional model, i.e., with no bump in the curvature perturbation, the halos with small mass scales are formed in the past and they grow to much massive halos to the present.
+In the conventional model, i.e., with no bump in the curvature perturbation, the halos with small mass scales are formed in the past and they grow to massive halos to the present.
 This is true for the model with bump with a small amplitude, such as $A\lesssim 10^{-8}$.
 When the amplitude is large, on the other hand, the halo formation and growth happen almost at a certain redshift.
 For $k_b=10^{2}\,{\rm Mpc}^{-1}h$, for instance, halos with mass $\sim 10^7\,M_\odot$ form at once.
 We see a mild dependence of the amplitude on the mass scale; the mass scale is larger for the larger amplitude.
 This is because $\sigma$ is altered in the larger mass-scale region as the amplitude is larger.
 After the formation they merely grow for some period since $\sigma$ changes drastically for the small-mass scales.
 This period corresponds to the plateau for $M_{\rm host}$.
 Eventually, the host mass rebegins to grow in accordance with the case without the bump, which is a reasonable behavior since $\sigma$ coincides with the one calculated without the bump.